 As its name suggests, the BOV800XL also features convection cooking, which is activated when appropriate, such as when cooking meat or baking.
 Naturally, you can also manually choose toast, bake, broil, defrost and convection settings at temperatures from 120-500°.

-The one negative is that the Breville is smaller than we would have expected for its price.
-It will hold six pieces of toast, a 13-inch pizza or a small chicken, but Groom+Style would have liked that price to buy extra room.
+The one negative is that the Breville pizza oven is smaller than we would have expected for its price.
+It will hold six pieces of toast, a 13-inch pizza, or a small chicken, but Your House Garden would have liked that price to buy extra room.
 It also has just one rack, where some competitors have two.

 While we wish there was a little more interior space, you can’t have everything – and we’ll sacrifice that extra room in order to have a top-of-the-line cooking appliance like the Breville Smart Oven, which can do almost everything a standard convection oven can do while still making a perfect piece of toast.